openziti/ziti-doc/docfx_project/ziti/quickstarts/network/local-no-docker.md

 ### Start Your Edge Router

-Now that the controller is ready you can start the edge router created with the 'express' process.
+Now that the controller is ready, you can start the edge router created with the 'express' process.
 You can start this router locally by running `startExpressEdgeRouter`.

 You should see output that looks like this: